 Tellurium Q® is often asked what do we do that makes our cables perform so well?
-The simple and unsatisfying answer is that we do a lot of little things together that mount up to be very important in preserving the relative phase of a signal.
+The simple and unsatisfying answer is that we do a lot of little things together that mount up to be very important in terms of the final performance.
 People assume that to get the best performance the “fastest” conductor – pure silver of something even better has to be used.
 Which is also one of the reasons for the pointless chasing of nines as I call it i.e. copper to 99.9999999% purity as if that is the single most important factor for a cable!

 The connectors may look relatively ordinary but have multiple layers of plating and not always the material you would expect.
 There is even more detail and precision within the plating process itself, because we specify the thickness of the plating and what has to be in the plating bath and what should not be.

 These are just a couple of tiny details that make up just one small part of one cable.
 The detail, precision and care is the same for the rest of the products.
 And each little step needs a controlled listening and testing against other options which is immensely time consuming but hopefully the results speak for themselves.

 From what we have learnt, especially in the last few years, we have been able to bring you the Statement cables.
 They are the Tellurium Q® Statement of the performance that we think is currently possible.

 We hope that you enjoy your system more with your Statement cables.

 As with all our cable series developments, the speaker cable is the cable we develop first.
 The Silver Diamond cables were something of a surprise to those that heard them and we were even surprised at exactly what they could do.
 So deciding to try to better them was no small undertaking.
 While reviewers were incredibly impressed with the Silver Diamonds we wondered if there was anything else we could bring to the performance to improve on them.
 What we ended up doing is starting from the ground up again, looking at each step in more minute detail and tweaking each and every iteration to optimise performance and optimise we did.